An introduction to CAFM systems

 CAFM systems have provided modern solutions to the problems that have plagued workplaces for decades.
 It is not as though issues such as the effective maintenance of assets, the efficient use of space in an area and overall building management have only recently become apparent.

-But the accessibility, functionality and flexibility of CAFM solutions and how this technology can seamlessly integrate with other software to boost business performance makes it a critical tool for any modern organisation that is looking to get the most out of their properties.
+But the accessibility, functionality and flexibility of CAFM solutions and how this technology can seamlessly integrate with other software to boost business performance makes it a critical tool for any modern organization that is looking to get the most out of their properties.

 In years gone by, traditional FM would be solely concerned with the core activities of estates and property services.
 CAFM technology now enables FM to encompass day-to-day operational activities, from what meetings are going on throughout a building, to what hot food the restaurant is offering each day.